Home » Meal Type » Sides » Carrot and Swede Mash: A Simple Yet Delicious Side

 My mother uses a simple hand masher.
 I use a stick blender to pulse the mixture so that it doesn’t get too smooth.
 We like a bit of texture to our carrot and swede mash.
 However, if you prefer a smooth purée, blend for longer or use a jug blender.

-This batch of carrot and swede mash accompanied sausages and mushroom gravy last night.
+The batch of carrot and swede mash you can see here accompanied sausages and mushroom gravy the other night.
 It was delicious.
 In fact, the mash was so good all by itself, I couldn’t help but tuck into a bowlful for lunch yesterday.
-There are leftovers and they will probably have an egg and some flour added to make some sort of pancakes or fritters.
+There are leftovers and I will probably add an egg and some flour to make some sort of pancakes or fritters.
 Then again I might just turn it into soup.
 This stuff is versatile.

 Other Swede Recipes You Might Like